John Kingston and Terri Lydiard, AIAI, University of Edinburgh

 Destroy key YOC LADS C2 facilities

-Destroy army, corps, and division HQs or isolate them
+Destroy army, corps, and division HQs or isolate them from subordinate units

 Destroy coastal surface surveillance radar C2